mumtazmaqsood/Assignment/README.md

     Make the test runnable on IE11 on Browserstack ----------------------------- Done Document how to run the test on Ubuntu ------------------------------------- Build CI by using GitHub action

+# Test Result
+    Test results avaliable in
+    Repo Actions
+        -- All workflows and check all results